jcapellman/BattleMech/README.md

 # BattleMech
-A sidescrolling 2D game powered by the MODEXngine - a custom engine running ontop of MonoGame
+A sidescrolling 2D game powered by the MODEXngine - a custom engine running ontop of MonoGame<br/><br/>

-Features remaining to be implemented in the game:
+Features remaining to be implemented in the game:<br/>
--Collision detection of any object
+-Collision detection of any object<br/>
--Audio Support (Background and Action/Event driven) -Menu Structures
+-Audio Support (Background and Action/Event driven)<br/>
+-Menu Structures<br/>
--Enemy AI
+-Enemy AI<br/>
--Weapon Fire
+-Weapon Fire<br/>
--Leveling System of Players
+-Leveling System of Players<br/>
--Player Upgrade Support
+-Player Upgrade Support<br/>
--Record gameplay metrics
+-Record gameplay metrics<br/>
--Level loading
+-Level loading<br/><br/>

+# WebAPI Service
-Features remaining to be implemented in the WebAPI Service:
+Features remaining to be implemented in the WebAPI Service:<br/>
--Recording and Retrieval of Gameplay Metrics -Authentication and User Registration
+-Recording and Retrieval of Gameplay Metrics<br/>
+-Authentication and User Registration<br/>
--Level Downloading and Uploading
+-Level Downloading and Uploading<br/>